mist64/cbmbus_doc/5 TCBM.md

 [^7]: This is in contrast to Standard Serial, where the tight timing requirements of the original specification (for the VIC-20) could not be met by the C64, so the specification had to be changed.

+[^8]: Support for two paddles was added very late in the design process.
+Some [TED](http://www.zimmers.net/anonftp/pub/cbm/firmware/computers/plus4/264/index.html) [prototype](http://www.zimmers.net/anonftp/pub/cbm/firmware/computers/plus4/364/index.html) [ROMs](http://www.zimmers.net/anonftp/pub/cbm/firmware/computers/plus4/PI9/index.html) only support a single TCBM bus.
+When support for multiple busses was added, the byte send and receive code had to overflow into the patch area, which can be seen in the release ROM versions.